dennisreimann/uiengine/docs/getting-started.md

 npx uiengine page PAGE_ID
 ```

-This generate a `page.md` inside the folder matching the page id in you pages source directory.
+This generates a `README.md` and a `page.config.js` file inside the folder matching the page id in you pages source directory.
 In case you want to directly add some pages, you can list them like so:

 ```bash